open-metadata/OpenMetadata/openmetadata-docs/content/deployment/bare-metal/index.md

 - Amazon OpenSearch (ElasticSearch) engine version upto 7.1 or Amazon OpenSearch engine version upto 1.3
 - Amazon RDS (PostgreSQL) engine version upto 14.2-R1

-For Production Systems, we recommend Amazon RDS to be in Multiple Availibility Zones.
-For Amazon OpenSearch (or ElasticSearch) Service, we recommend Multiple Availibility Zones with minimum 3 Master Nodes.
+For Production Systems, we recommend Amazon RDS to be in Multiple Availability Zones.
+For Amazon OpenSearch (or ElasticSearch) Service, we recommend Multiple Availability Zones with minimum 3 Master Nodes.

 Once you have the RDS and OpenSearch Services Setup, you can update the environment variables below for OpenMetadata bare metal systems to connect with Database and ElasticSearch.